 Following my article about San Pedro, Ayahuasca, and plant medicines in Peru, I was contacted by Seti Gershberg, who lived in the Sacred Valley of Peru for two years, whilst studying with the Q’ero and Ayahuasqueros and making a documentary about it.
 I had a chance to see his documentary The Path of the Sun, which is available for download online.
-(See the end of this post for special discount links that give you up to 40% off!)

 The Path of the Sun

 The Path of the Sun is a two-part documentary (each part is just over an hour in length) that explores Peruvian shamanism, ancient wisdom, consciousness, the healing powers of Ayahuasca, and how all this applies to our 21st century world.
 Throughout the films over 18 authors, anthropologists, therapists, and practitioners in these shamanic cultures are interviewed.

 Q’ero Mystics of Peru

 Q’ero Mystics of Peru is the first part of the documentary and provides a good base of knowledge of this unique indigenous culture that is shrouded in much mystery.
 Not a lot is known about the Q’ero, as they lived in relative isolation in remote Andean communities until the 1950’s.
 In the duration and aftermath of the Spanish conquest, they maintained a foothold on their culture and beliefs by living remotely in this way.